francoismichel/ssh3-spec/draft-michel-ssh3.md

 {:numbered="false"}

 We warmly thank Maxime Piraux, Lucas Pardue and David Schinazi for their precious comments on the document before the submission.
+We also thank Ryan Hurst for all the motivating discussions around the protocol.